glue-viz/glue-ar/README.md

     * MERGE Cube > Empty scene to use the MERGE Cube (note that creating a MERGE Cube requires a plan addon)
 5. In the bottom left corner, select Upload > 3D models, then press the Upload button to the right
 6. Select your 3D model
-    * Note that CoSpaces currently does not support the extension needed for Draco compression
+    * Note that CoSpaces currently does not support the extensions needed for Draco or Meshopt compression
 7. Done!